magicusart/GODOT_Engine_DemoProject_OldFlyingShip/README.md

 # Old Flying Ship - GODOT Engine 3D Demo Project #

 ## Oops and goodbye ##
-Project wasn't opened in GODOT 3.2.
-Why - we weren't looked and now not tell about this error.
+The project did not open in GODOT 3.2.
-There are materials, textures and others thiinks for developers.
+There are materials, textures and other things for developers.

-Bye, Old Flying Ship.

 Used GODOT 3.1.1